Viktorija Čmilytė-Nielsen: Liberal Movement

 As party chair, Čmilytė-Nielsen was tasked with leading the Liberal Movement into the 2020 parliamentary election, where the party won 13 seats.
 Following the certification of election results, it emerged that a coalition would likely be formed between the Liberal Movement, Freedom Party, and election winners Homeland Union.
-Proposing Ingrida Šimonytė as their prime ministerial candidate, Čmilytė-Nielsen is expected to be one of the three main leaders of the incoming government, in addition to Šimonytė and Freedom Party leader Aušrinė Armonaitė, following in the footsteps of the Marin Cabinet in Finland for having a woman-led government.
+Proposing Ingrida Šimonytė as their prime ministerial candidate, Čmilytė-Nielsen was expected to be one of the three main leaders of the incoming government, in addition to Šimonytė and Freedom Party leader Aušrinė Armonaitė, following in the footsteps of the Marin Cabinet in Finland for having a woman-led government.
 On 9 November, the coalition agreement was signed between the Homeland Union, Liberal Movement, and Freedom Party.

 On 12 November, Čmilytė-Nielsen was nominated to serve as speaker of the Seimas, and was expected to be succeeded as Liberal Movement parliamentary leader by Eugenijus Gentvilas.
 She later was elected as speaker the following day, receiving 106 votes, becoming the third woman to serve in the position.

 Personal life

 In addition to her native Lithuanian, she is also fluent in English, Russian, and Spanish.

-Čmilytė-Nielsen married Latvian-Spanish chess player grandmaster Alexei Shirov in 2001, until divorcing in 2007.
+Čmilytė married Latvian-Spanish chess player grandmaster Alexei Shirov in 2001, until divorcing in 2007.
 In 2013 she married Danish chess player grandmaster Peter Heine Nielsen.
 She has four children.